Gladstone School District Superintendent Jeremiah Patterson discusses logo design for the district's attendance campaign with high school students.

 Strength in numbers

 At a time when Oregon schools lag behind most states in attendance rates, GSD is bucking the trend.
-The district’s preschool, elementary, middle and high school are among a handful in the Portland metro area that modestly increased student attendance in the 2022-2023 school year.
+The district’s preschool, elementary, middle and high school are among a handful in the GSD Superintendent Jeremiah Patterson says the district is prioritizing making students feel like they are an important part of the community.

 During the pandemic, GSD’s chronic absenteeism rate nearly doubled to about 40%.
 Since then, those numbers have slowly decreased, dropping another 9% this past year to 26%, while there was a 6% districtwide gain in regular student attendance, with most of the progress in the district’s preschool and elementary school.